Manuscript has been submitted to Cambridge University Press (March 2018) and should be available within a year.Preface and contents

-The book is organized around a series of conceptual themes.
+The book is organized around a series of conceptual themes (see preface).
 Each chapter begins with a survey of observations, with special effort made to show direct evidence of circulation features, such as the surface currents shown above, rather than schematic representations.
 The observational survey is followed by a conceptual section which outlines ideas which help explain the observations.
 The relationship between gyre circulation and shallow overturning cells, illustrated below, is an example of such an idea.
 Finally, the chapter provides mathematical derivations based on the concepts.
 This structure is designed to make it easier for nonspecialists to be introduced to the key ideas in the study of the general circulation, while providing mathematical tools for more in-depth study.
 The book also points out the relevance of physical features to the biology and chemistry of the ocean and to climate.

 Cambridge University Press will be publishing the textbook.
 George Mason University granted Barry Klinger received a "study leave" to work on the book during the Fall 2010 semester.
 Please contact Barry Klinger with any questions or suggestions concerning the book.